corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 So that's a `PersonNameElement`.
 And yet, we can clearly convert it implicitly to a C# `string`.

 What happened was that the code generator examined the schema for `PersonNameElement`.
-It recognized that a `string` primitive is a valid representation for the `PersonNameElement`, so it generated an assortment of conversions for us, making it very simple to use in regular dotnet code.
+It recognized that a `string` primitive is a valid representation for the `PersonNameElement`, so it generated an assortment of conversions for us, making it very simple to use in regular .NET code.

 Similarly for `PersonName.DateOfBirth`